+So there I was, facing life after divorce.
 I couldn’t afford to live alone in the city where we had relocated for his career, so I packed everything that I could fit in my Mazda Protege to make the 1000+ mile drive to my hometown to move back in with my parents.
 I left a promising job where I was receiving training to advance my career, to be unemployed for the first time in 11 years.

 For several weeks in a row, I cried.
 Every.
 Single.
 Night.
 If there was ever a reason to cry, that was a pretty good one.
 I wasn’t sure how to become an optimist again in the midst of my current mess.

 I started attending a college ministry in an attempt to refocus my faith and build a new circle of local friends.
 My first night there, the band played a song based on 1 Peter 5:10 (ESV), which says, “And after you have suffered a little while, the God of all grace…will himself restore, confirm, strengthen, and establish you.”